NNPC to cancel expensive JV contracts – The Sun Nigeria

 The Nigerian National Petroleum Corporation (NNPC) has threatened to cancel some of its expensive Joint Venture (JV) contracts.

-Group Managing Director (GMD) of NNPC, Mallam Mele Kyari, hinted of the plan during the fourth edition of the Nigerian Association of Petroleum Explorationists(NAPE) webinar seminar series titled: ‘The Impact of COVID-19 on the Nigerian Oil and Gas Industry-The Way Forward held yesterday.
+Its Group Managing Director (GMD), Mallam Mele Kyari, hinted of the plan yesterday during the fourth edition of the Nigerian Association of Petroleum Explorationists(NAPE) webinar seminar series titled: ‘The Impact of COVID-19 on the Nigerian Oil and Gas Industry-The Way Forward.

-Kyari, who was the guest speaker at the webinar, frowned at the activities of some of its partners, especially indigenous oil companies that are producing oil at a very high cost of about $93 per barrel while some others are producing same at a relatively cheaper cost.
+Kyari, who was the guest speaker, frowned at the activities of some of its partners, especially indigenous oil companies, that are producing oil at a very high cost of about $93 per barrel while some others are producing same at a relatively cheaper cost.

 ‘‘The era of some of our partners producing at a very high cost will no longer be acceptable to us anymore.
 It is either they become more efficient at what they are doing by cutting cost or be ready to be shown the way out.